 Livermore - December 4th at Sunrise Mountain Sports

 Nevada City- Dec 2nd at the Nevada City Theater hosted by SnowLands

-Shasta - January 10th and 31st Hosted by Mt Shasta Nordic Center at the Sisson Museum
+Shasta - January 10th Hosted by Mt Shasta Nordic Center at the Sisson Museum

 Berkeley - February 25th Hosted by WWA and ClifBar.

 North Lake Tahoe- February 26th at Haus Cinama hosted by Alpenglow Sports and North Tahoe XC Center

 Paonia - December 13th at the Paradise Theater.
 Hosted by Western Slope Conservation Center.
 For more INFO